Inundated with calls from customers, heating fuel dealers scramble to meet demand

 DELIVERIES STRETCHED BEYOND CAPACITY

 Josh Sandahl, vice president of Stone Road Energy, which owns PitStop Fuels, said in an email that his company’s situation isn’t unique.
 Heating fuel companies across New England are struggling to keep up with demand during a record-breaking cold snap over the past two weeks.
-The fuel company is still open and taking orders, but has been so inundated with calls that customers may only get a busy signal, Sandhl said.
+The fuel company is still open and taking orders, but has been so inundated with calls that customers may only get a busy signal, Sandahl said.

 “Looking at statistics, there are times we are seeing in excess of 100 calls an hour,” he said.
-“We are working as quickly as possible to get as many customers their deliveries as we possibly can, including delivering all weekend,” he added.
-“At the end of the day our driver safety is of utmost importance and we want to make sure every driver goes home safe every day.”
+“We are working as quickly as possible to get as many customers their deliveries as we possibly can, including delivering all weekend,” he said.
+“At the end of the day, our driver safety is of utmost importance and we want to make sure every driver goes home safe every day.”

 In a news release Wednesday, the Propane Gas Association of New England asked customers for patience during the extreme cold.

 “Due to the overwhelming number of calls, some customers have experienced busy signals or messages that the phone line is out of service.
 Our members are all working hard to serve their customers and their phones lines may be overloaded,” the association said.
 “The Propane Gas Association of New England is working diligently with our members and state government agencies to ensure deliveries of propane continue as quickly, easily and safely as possible.”

 Ruck Oil, a small company in Biddeford, stopped taking fuel orders Tuesday night so it could work on a two-week backlog, said administrative assistant Sam Perron.
 It will continue delivering to its automatic order customers.